wireapp/wire-docs/src/how-to/install/configure-federation.rst

 .. warning ::

-    As of October 2021, *changing* this Backend Domain after existing user activity with recent (versions later than ~May/June 2021) will lead to undefined (untested, not accounted for during development) behaviour on some or all client platforms (Web, Android, iOS) for those users: It's possible your clients could crash, or lose part of their data about themselves or other users and conversations, or otherwise exhibit unexpected behaviour.
+    As of October 2021, *changing* this Backend Domain after existing user activity with a recent version (versions later than ~May/June 2021) will lead to undefined behaviour (untested, not accounted for during development) on some or all client platforms (Web, Android, iOS) for those users: It's possible your clients could crash, or lose part of their data about themselves or other users and conversations, or otherwise exhibit unexpected behaviour.
 If at